Student Career Advisors

-The Student Career Advisors (SCAs) are peer career liaisons of the Career and Community Engagement Center.
-They review resumes, cover letters, assist with job applications, Whitman Internship Grant applications & process, connect you with the Career Pathfinder and/or Whitman Connect, plus offer guidance in Handshake.
-They are available during their drop-in hours or for a 1:1 appointment that you can schedule over email.
+The Student Career Advisors (SCAs) are trained peer career liaisons of the Career and Community Engagement Center.
+They review resumes and cover letters, assist with job applications and the Whitman Internship Grant process, aid students in accessing Career Pathfinder and Whitman Connect, and offer guidance for using Handshake.
+They are available during their drop-in hours and for 1:1 appointments that can be scheduled over email or Handshake.

-Follow the Career and Community Engagement Center Instagram account to keep caught up on the SCA news, announcements, events, and their drop-in hours!
+Follow the Career and Community Engagement Center Instagram account to keep up on SCA news, announcements, events, and drop-in hours!

 Meet the SCAs

-My name is Emilia and I am a Junior statistics-math major.
+My name is Emilia and I am a senior Statistics-Math major.
 I love people and consider myself a great listener.

-I am excited to be a SCA this spring semester because it will allow me to build relationships with other students through a crucial and very tricky part of our professional lives.
-I hope that at the end of our interaction the path towards success will be more clear and easier to navigate thanks to our resources and SCA aid.
+I am excited to be a SCA this semester because it will allow me to build relationships with other students during a crucial and very tricky part of our professional lives.
+I hope that at the end of our interactions, the path towards success will be more clear and easier to navigate thanks to our resources and aid.

 Hi hi!
-My name is Odin McDermott (he/him) and I’m a junior majoring in rhetoric, writing, and public discourse (RWPD) and sociology.
+My name is Odin McDermott (he/him) and I’m a senior majoring in Rhetoric, Writing, and Public Discourse (RWPD) and Sociology.

 I’m really looking forward to helping students best present themselves to potential employers.
 Whether you have years of experience or are looking for your first job, I think everyone has skills and interests that can help them in any position–you just have to market them correctly.
 Your resume, cover letter, and interview(s) are your best tools to show what you’re capable of, and I want to help you with all of those things and more!